adbrum/the_eye/README.md

 ### Data model

-There are three models: Event and Session.
+There are three models: Event, Session and Error.
 Each Event belongs to a Session.

 ### Serializers